Understanding California Proposition 19: What Homeowners Need to Know

 Inherited Properties and Parent-to-Child Transfers

-• Proposition 19 also makes changes to parent-to-child property transfers and inheritance rules.
-Under the new law, inherited properties not used as the heir's primary residence may be reassessed based on current market value.
+Proposition 19 also introduces changes to how parent-to-child property transfers and inheritance are handled.
+Under the new law, inherited properties that are not used as the heir’s primary residence may be reassessed based on current market value.
+However, eligible homeowners can still transfer their property tax base to a primary residence inherited from a parent, provided the property is used as the heir’s primary residence and certain conditions are met.

-• Proposition 19 went into effect on February 16, 2021, with certain provisions retroactively applying to transfers occurring on or after April 1, 2021.
+Proposition 19 went into effect on February 16, 2021, with certain provisions applying retroactively to transfers occurring on or after April 1, 2021.
+Homeowners need to familiarize themselves with the specific requirements and deadlines to ensure compliance and take full advantage of the benefits Proposition 19 provides.

 Potential Impact on Homeowners